Neurofeedback Explained: Training Your Brain for Better Health

 Biofeedback is the process of gaining greater awareness of many physiological functions so that one can manipulate them at will.

 Neurofeedback is a specialised form of biofeedback that focuses on the electrical activity of a person’s brain or their brainwaves.
 It utilises real-time displays of EEG to illustrate brain activity.
 It helps the brain learn self-regulation of its brainwaves and by extension how it functions.
-This is achieved by reinforcing desirable brainwave patterns and reducing the undesired one, thus training the brain to function more efficiently and in an more optimal way.
+This is achieved by reinforcing desirable brainwave patterns and reducing the undesired ones, thus training the brain to function more efficiently and in a more optimal way.

 Comparing EEG and Neurofeedback Techniques